3 Nafas Likas: Production

 Rako Prijanto, Titien Wattimena, and producer Reza Hidayat began development of the film in December 2013.
 Research was conducted in Karo as to the customs, culture, and food of the region.
 The film covers a wide time period, the 1930s to the present.
-Some of the scenes in the film use dialogue in Karo language, and several of the cast took training in that language to get the correct dialects and accents.

 Open casting took place for some of the roles.
 On April 20, 2014, Kastria Soldiana Elizabeth Hutagaol (finalist of 2013 Wajah Femina) was chosen as one of the child characters.

 Filming process

 3 Nafas Likas began filming on April 26, 2014, and took approximately two months.
 Filming took place on location in North Sumatra, Bakkara (Humbang Hasundutan Regency), Dolok Sanggul (Humbang Hasundutan Regency), Berastagi, Kabanjahe, Tebing Tinggi, Pamah Semilir, and the city of Medan.
 Other filming locations are Jakarta and Ottawa, Ontario, Canada.

 One of the children of Djamin Gintings-Likas Gintings, Riahna Djamin Gintings, was an executive producer for this film.

 Soundtrack

 Tulus provided two songs for the soundtrack: a cover of "Untuk Ku" by Chrisye and an original song, entitled "Lekas".